Top 5 Concealed Carry Mistakes

 #1 – Choosing A Weapon That Is Too Large

 Proper weapon selection for concealed carry is paramount.
 Aim (no pun intended) for a pistol that is small enough to conceal, but large enough to deal with most self-defense problems.

 I once had a customer walk into the gun store that I was at at the time trying to find the “perfect” CCW holster for a Sig Sauer P226.
 As he talked about some possible choices, the customer kept coming back to the fact that he “needed” a high capacity weapon for CCW.
-While I was standing there I was thinking, I would agree that the P226 would be a great home defense weapon, it’s not a greatest choice for CCW as it’s a big gun.
+While I was standing there I was thinking, I would agree that the P226 would be a great home defense weapon, it’s not the greatest choice for CCW as it’s a big gun.